winsonliwh/training-manual/docs/00_getting_prepared_for_class.md

 ## Who are suitable to join?

 This course is designed for beginner of Git & GitHub and assumed student who don't have any experience in Git & GitHub.
-If you know Git command such as git branch, git checkout, git merge, you can pay less attention in day1 since we will go though Git command in 1st day.
-If you would like to go though approval process, 2nd day morning will be suitable for you.
+If you know Git command such as git branch, git checkout, git merge, you can save attention in day1 since we will go though Git command in 1st day.
+If you would like to go though approval process with teammates, 2nd day morning will be suitable for you.
 Also you can find blow agenda for which topic are interested.

 ### Learning Objectives of Git
 - Explain Git and its core features.